About the Author

 as well as abstract, verbal information taught in Greek public school.

-Have a nice stay and thank you for visiting my website!
+I wish you a nice stay and thank you for visiting my website!